 Termination of an appointment with tenure, or of a probationary or special appointment before the end of the period of appointment, for medical reasons, will be based upon clear and convincing evidence that the faculty member cannot continue to fulfill the terms and conditions of the appointment.
-The decision to terminate will be reached only after there has been appropriate consultation and after the faculty member concerned, or someone representing the faculty member, has been informed of the bases of the proposed action and has been afforded an opportunity to present the faculty member's position and to respond to the evidence.
-If the faculty member so requests, the evidence will be reviewed by the Committee on Tenure, Promotion and Dismissal before a final decision is made by the Board of Trustees on the recommendation of the Administration.
+The decision to terminate will be reached only after there has been appropriate consultation and after the faculty member concerned, or someone representing the faculty member, has been informed of the bases of the proposed action and has been afforded an opportunity to present the faculty member so requests, the evidence will be reviewed by the Committee on Tenure, Promotion and Dismissal before a final decision is made by the Board of Trustees on the recommendation of the Administration.
 The faculty member will be given severance salary as prescribed in Terminal Notice or Salary.